Certification for Programs and Offices

 • The Application addresses the Office’s governing documents (i.e., charter, memorandum of understanding, terms of reference…) the Office’s reporting structure, employment status of Ombuds (full-time vs. part-time employee of the organization or contract ombuds), populations served, requirements to report usage, statistics or patterns, exceptions to confidentiality, office history, outreach practices, methods for talking to visitors, case tracking practices, personnel and the organization’s support of the Office.
 The Application asks for a list of all Ombuds and support staff who work in the Office, including details concerning any other non-Ombuds responsibilities these people hold.

-• You will be asked for other information related to your set up for the Committee to review.
+• You will be asked for additional information related to your setup for the Committee's review.

 • An interview of the Lead Ombuds and potentially other staff members will be conducted following submission of the completed application.

-• A non-refundable fee of $TBD must be submitted with each Application for Certification.
+• A non-refundable fee of $1,400 for members and $1,800 for non-members must be submitted with each Application for Certification.

 • All staff members of the office will be asked to review and sign the application to indicate their agreement with the substantive content of the application.
 Electronic signatures are permitted.
 The form will also list an email address for the Program Certification Committee (PCC), where any staff may submit any additional information they deem relevant to the application for consideration by the PCC, if desired.